djaco88/csc335A3/README.md

 CSC 335
 X-Tank

-TO RUN: run XTankServer.java, wait until its running and then run XTank.java.
+TO RUN: from csc335/A3/src/csc335A3 run XTankServer.java, wait until its running and then run XTank.java.
 Multiple Xtank.javas can be run, the server can support multiple clients

 NOTE1: UML diagram is huge, please download it to view it well.